To create an individual player profile CLICK HERE.

 - The SMDTR ranking system applies to events both within and outside of Saskatchewan

-- The semi-finalists of the CURLSASK U18 Mixed Doubles Championship will earn berths in the Mixed Doubles Provincial Championship.
+- The winning team of the CURLSASK U18 Mixed Doubles Championship will earn a berth in the Mixed Doubles Provincial Championship.

-- Any unclaimed berths will be awarded to the next highest finishing U18 team.
+- Any unclaimed berths will be put back into the SMDTR ranking system

 - This will be an open-entry event serving as a last chance qualifier for the provincial championship.